legiti/cloudwatch-sns-to-slack-lambda/README.md

 - Get the Lambda running locally with a local SNS topic that you can publish events to
 - Publish events to the SNS topic to trigger the Lambda

 To get the Lambda running for the first time, run `yarn` in the project root to install the necessary dependencies.
+You'll also need to export a value for `SLACK_WEBHOOK_URL` to your local environment (if you want to actually post to Slack, you'll need to get this value from 1Password).

 Then, simply run:
 ```
 make run-dev
 ```